What are the Scheduled Receipts? – 1 Clear Example

 How does a scheduled receipt be different from a planned order release?

 A scheduled receipt is when a supplier agrees to deliver a specific inventory quantity at one particular time.
-On the other hand, a planned order release, on the other hand, is when a supplier agrees to release a specific quantity of inventory at a particular time.
+On the other hand, a planned order release is when a supplier agrees to release a specific quantity of inventory at a particular time.

 Conclusion